 Eve Klein - ACademic bio

-Eve's research is concentrated on music technology, recording cultures and contemporary music.
-Her current research explores classical music recording practices, environmental sound recording, popular-classical music hybridity, and technology-enabled performance.
+Klein is currently leading a VR/AR music research cluster at the University of Queensland where she is guiding postgraduate composers on the creation of virtual reality and augmented reality concert works and operas.
+Other research explores human computer interaction design and its impact on music performance and composition; classical music recording practices; environmental sound recording; and technology-enabled performance.
 Her article ‘Performing Nostalgia on Record: How Virtual Orchestras and YouTube Ensembles Have Problematised Classical Music’ was awarded the International Association for the Study of Popular Music 2016 Open Publication Prize for Australia and New Zealand.
 Previous research has explored contemporary opera composition, femininity and vocality in Australian country music, DIY CD production in Australian music subcultures, and the role of music-making in the Maltese-Australian community.
-Eve is currently a peer reviewer for IASPM Australia/New Zealand, Musicology Australia, Arts Tasmania and the Australia Council for the Arts.
+Eve is currently a peer reviewer for IASPM International, Musicology Australia, Arts Tasmania and the Australia Council for the Arts.

 Klein’s artistic work has featured at international festivals and venues including MONA FOMA, VIVID Sydney, Brisbane Festival, Salisbury Cathedral, Underbelly Arts, the Melbourne Arts Centre and New York University.
 Klein's recordings have been released on Wood and Wire, New Weird Australia, and Feral Media.
 As a mezzo soprano she has appeared as a principal artist with Opera Australia and Pacific Opera.
 Klein is known for her electronic opera The Pomegranate Cycle which asks its audience to comprehend how women heal from violence.
 The album version has been downloaded over 60,000 times since its release and was a finalist for Vocal Work of the Year in the 2014 Australian Art Music Awards.